-Other operations which may be performed at the same time
+Other operations which may be performed at the same time.

-- Surgery for other types of prolapse; for example, an anterior vaginal repair, a vaginal hysterectomy or a sacrospinous fixation or sacrohysteropexy to treat a prolapse of the womb or the top of the vagina. - Surgery to treat incontinence.
+- Surgery for other types of prolapse; for example, a posterior vaginal wall repair, a vaginal hysterectomy, sacrospinous fixation or sacrohysteropexy to treat a prolapse of the uterus (womb) or the top of the vagina can be done at the same time after discussion with you. - Surgery to treat incontinence.